davepacheco/kartlytics/README.md

   going away), and people stealing weapons with ghosts.
 - Position along the track for detecting "hot spots" where people tend to get slowed down.
-- Billing: spending most of the race in 1st place, but losing due to weapon usage late in the race.
+- Detect a "Billing": spending most of the race in 1st place, but losing due to weapon usage late in the race.
-- Keithing: going from 1st to 4th within a few seconds.
 - Average, median, Nth percentile race and lap times, per player per track (per racer?)
 - Banana-saves: times when someone saves themselves from a banana spin-out